Looking for a fun project that suits the needs of kids and their parents? Here are the best DIY robot kits for kids to 3D print.

 What extra parts do I need?
 You will need an Arduino Pro Mini controller and 12 servo motors.
 The entire part list and assembly can be found on Instructables.
 The material adds up to roughly $65.
 The instruction for the Bluetooth-controlled version can be found also on Instructables.

 Where can I get this DIY robot kit for kids?
 You can download all the parts for free from Thingiverse.
-If you want to get the parts printed by professionals, click here for the best price:

 What can this 3D printed robot do?
 This humanoid robot from the Canadian company Ezrobot is programmable.
 It can also learn from visual interactions.
 With its 16 servo motors it can walk, dance, and learn a lot of other movements.
 His eyes are powered by 18 LEDs that can also be customized to shine in over 1 million colors.